Musgrove Mill’s peaceful setting in the Piedmont woods stands in sharp contrast to the bloody Battle of Musgrove Mill

 Days and Holidays Closed

-: The Visitor Center will be closed Thanksgiving and Christmas Day.
+: The Visitor Center is closed Tu-W of each week and will be closed Thanksgiving and Christmas Day.
 Park grounds, however, will remain open normal hours on these days.

 : Pets are allowed in most outdoor areas provided they are kept under physical restraint or on a leash not longer than six feet.
 Owners will be asked to remove noisy or dangerous pets or pets that threaten or harass wildlife.